Al Keats Day-Project Heat

 Jerry and Lucy Hayden, of Farmington Hills, will be getting a new furnace, and a potentially dangerous situation was avoided, thanks to the volunteer efforts of companies participating in Saturday’s Al Keats Day-Project Heat event.

-This year, 15 contractor member companies with over 40 volunteer employees met at Day & Night Heating & Cooling in Novi to perform free furnace cleaning, inspections, repairs, and furnace replacements for needy senior citizens in metro Detroit.
+This year, 15 contractor member companies with over 40 volunteer employees met at Day & Night Heating & Cooling in Novi to perform free furnace cleaning, safety inspections, repairs, and furnace replacements for needy senior citizens in metro Detroit.

 For Robin Aire’s Lead Service Technician Mike Greulich, who was helping out for the first time, volunteering for this was a no-brainer.

-“This is really a thing to be able to help out someone who needs it, especially going into the cold months,” he said.
+“This is really a cool thing to be able to help out someone who needs it, especially going into the cold months,” he said.
 “I’m happy to be part of it.
 Giving back is not a bad thing.”

 Last Saturday morning, he made his first volunteer call to the Haydens’ home in Farmington Hills to inspect their furnace.